modo-studio/CarambaKit/README.md

 ## License

-Core is available under the MIT license.
+CarambaKit is available under the MIT license.
 See the LICENSE file for more info.